VinzSpring/LoctekReverseengineering/readme.md

 (take a look at the python example) to get the displayed height.
 Taddaaaaa.

-Shoutout to @devmanuel for being apart of this journey. 👍
+Shoutout to @dev-manuel for being apart of this journey. 👍

 Make sure to have a look at the utilities created alongside this project.